jj-zhu/PKU-Summer-School-2026/README.md

 # Computational Gradient Flows and Optimal Transport: an Introduction

-Course materials from the lectures given during July 20–31, 2026, at the Summer School on Applied Mathematics, Peking University, China.
+This is course materials from the lectures given during July 20–31, 2026, at the Summer School on Applied Mathematics, Peking University, China.

+The goal of the course is to provide an introcution to the technical topics accessible to researchers in computation and applied fields.
+For the theoretical backbone, I was greatly influenced by *Villani*'s texts as well as [*Alexander Mielke*'s notes](https://arxiv.org/abs/2306.05026), albeit my course is significantly less analysis-heavy, and geared towards applied and computational audiences.

 ## Course materials